- 01Playa del Carmen and Medellín yields hit 8-12% — double most US metros

 Mexico: Ejido Land, Fideicomiso, and the Restricted Zone

-Colombia: Medellín, Cartagena, and the Capital Control Reality
+Colombia: Medellín, Cartagena, and Capital Controls

 Colombia has zero foreign ownership restrictions.
 Any person, any country, full freehold.
 No trust needed.
-Medellín's the darling — 8% to 12% gross yields, $500 to $800 per square meter in El Poblado.
-A two-bedroom in Laureles or Envigado runs $80,000 to $120,000.
-Rent it for $600 to $900 a month.
-Cartagena's pricier — coastal premium — but still 6% to 9%.
-The cash-on-cash return at lower entry points can beat most US markets.
-No question.
+Medellín's the darling — $500 to $800 per square meter in El Poblado.
+A two-bedroom in Laureles or Envigado runs $80,000 to $120,000, renting for $600 to $900 a month.
+Cartagena's pricier with a coastal premium, but still 6% to 9%.
+The cash-on-cash return at those entry points can beat most US markets.

 Property Management: The Real Bottleneck

+You can't manage a Playa condo from Cleveland.
 Property management quality varies wildly.
-In Mexico you'll find operators charging 15% of gross rent who vanish when the AC goes out.
-The reliable ones?
-They charge 20% to 30%.
-In Colombia, same story.
-Budget 20% to 30% for management that actually answers the phone.
-And vet them.
+In Mexico, operators charging 15% of gross rent might vanish when the AC breaks.
+The reliable ones charge 20% to 30%.
+Colombia, same story.
+Vet them hard.
 Get references.
-Call other gringo investors.
-A bad property manager will drain your cash flow faster than a bad tenant.
+Call other US investors.
+A bad manager will drain your cash flow faster than a bad tenant.

 Who Should (and Shouldn't) Invest